nlqanh524/Hackintosh-Asus-TM420UA/README.md

   <img src="monitor.png" alt="Monitor Configurations" title="Monitor Configurations">

 ## Known Issue
+-  System Infomations may have a strange issue sometimes, which cause some Apple apps to crash
 -  Airdrop and Handoff is not working (Wanna fix?
 Buy BCM94360NG)
 -  Sleep is not working
 -  Keyboard backlight is not working